 "Zales was the first card I was approved for at the beginning of my rebuild [of my credit score]," noted Fico Forums user ecniVince.
 "I applied in store and was instantly approved for a starting limit of $1,000."

 After credit line increases every other month, the user's credit line grew to $2,500:

 The promos are nice, but I wouldn't ever carry a balance on this card outside of a promo.

 Like many store credit cards, the Zales credit card has a very high-interest rate—29.74%—after the introductory promotional period ends.

 In addition, the Zales credit card has many fees, and experts say it's not a good bet for those who carry a balance and cannot pay off the credit card before the end of the 0% interest rate offer expires.
-"Just remember to pay your balance in FULL before the promo ends because if you do not, they will backdate all interest waived and apply it to your balance at the end of your promotional offer!"
-Fico Forums user ecniVince warned.

 The history of Zales credit card